Becoming a Catholic

 - Stage 4: Post-Easter Reflection or “Mystagogy”

-In general this world-wide process of becoming a follower of Jesus Christ, involves several aspects: a stage of inquiry or period of evangelization; a stage for those who have decided to ask for baptism (the catechumenate); and a stage of more intense preparation for entrance into the church (during Lent).
+In general RCIA is a world-wide process of becoming a follower of Jesus Christ.
+It involves several aspects: a period of inquiry (asking questions and getting some answers); a period of time for those who have decided to ask for baptism (the catechumenate); a period of more intense preparation and prayer for entrance into the Church (during Lent); and.a period of reflection upon the experience of being a baptized follower of Jesus Christ

 People move from one stage to the next if and when they are ready.
 Here at St. Bernard, persons involved in the process of Christian Initiation gather weekly for input, prayer and discussion, join in Sunday Mass, and have several opportunities for retreats.
 They are also gradually introduced to the outreach programs in the parish.
 The normal time of inquiry begins when a person presents him/herself to a parish staff member and begins a series of informal, individual conversations.
 Formal inquiry with others begins in the fall (mid-September) and goes on for as long as an individual needs.

 The process of spiritual renewal should not be hasty, especially for those who are not accustomed to the fasts and feasts, Sundays and seasons of the church year the way Catholics observe them.
-Spiritual growth is a very individual matter; thus, each candidate meets with their sponsor or parish companion periodically to assess their growth in prayer and readiness to continue their journey.
+Spiritual growth is a very individual matter; thus, each participant meets with their sponsor or parish companion periodically to assess their growth in prayer and readiness to continue their journey.

-The purpose of any process of Christian Initiation is to allow people the opportunity to deepen their encounter with Christ and the Catholic community.
+The purpose of any process of Christian Initiation is to allow people the opportunity to deepen their encounter with God in Jesus Christ and the Catholic community.
 More is involved than merely knowing facts or learning a creed.
-In this process, candidates are invited to share in the beliefs, life, liturgy and works of service of the church.
+In this initiation process, candidates are invited to share in the beliefs, life, liturgy and works of service of the Church.
 In this way, they come to know and experience Jesus Christ in the entire parish community.

 Anyone who is seriously thinking about becoming a Catholic Christian or would simply like more information can contact Deacon Ray DiMascio.
 He can be reached at the Parish Office at 330-253-5161